Metric definition of quasiconformality and exceptional sets: Introduction

 Observe that the eccentricity of a ball is $1$ and if $B(x,r)\subset \br B(x,r)\subset \Omega$, then

 The reverse inequality is not true in general.
 If $f$ is quasiconformal then

 is uniformly bounded in $\Omega$.

 A fundamental theorem proved by Heinonen--Koskela \cite{HeinonenKoskela:liminf} is that the ``limsup" in the definition of $H_f$ in \eqref{intro:definition_metric} can be replaced by ``liminf".
-Thus, only a sequence of balls centered at $x$ and shrinking to $x$ is required to be mapped under $f$ to sets with bounded eccentricity.
+Thus, only \textit{a sequence} of balls centered at $x$ and shrinking to $x$ is required to be mapped under $f$ to sets with bounded eccentricity.
 This significant result was immediately applied in rigidity problems in complex dynamics in the work of Przytycki--Rohde \cite{PrzytyckiRohde:ColletEckmann} and in further works that we mention below.

-One natural question is whether one can define quasiconformality by requiring that arbitrary sets of bounded eccentricity and not necessarily balls are mapped to sets of bounded eccentricity.
+One natural question is whether one can define quasiconformality by requiring the symmetric condition that arbitrary sets of bounded eccentricity and not necessarily balls are mapped to sets of bounded eccentricity.
 We prove here that this is indeed the case.
-We define the \textit{eccentric distortion of $f$ at $x\in \Omega$ at scale} $r<\dist(x,\partial \Omega)/3$ by
+We first provide a definition.